nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-Now let's dive in.
-Here we have an example of what effect code looks like.
-Let's go line by line and see what's going on.
+Let’s start simple.

 [click]
-First we can import stuff from effect and we define a custom error that extends Data.TaggedError.
+Here we import what we need from Effect… and define a little `CustomError`.
-It's very similar to how we created our custom error
+Nothing special — just a typed error that our program might fail with.

 [click]
-Then we create a program with Effect.gen().
+Now, we define a program using `Effect.gen()`.
-Its like a blueprint of the program or a thunk.
-It represents a computation.
+You can think of this as describing *what should happen* —
+not running it yet, just defining the blueprint.
-It accepts a generator function here, so we have to use function with asterisk*
+It uses a generator function, so we write `function*`.

 [click]
-We use Random.next which is like Math.random but in the effect way.
-And because we use effect and we want to get the value we have to use yield* asterisk just like we do in async await.
+Inside, we use `Random.next`.
+It’s like `Math.random()`, but in the Effect world.
+And because it’s an effect, we use `yield*` — just like `await` — to get the value.

 [click]
-Then we check if the number is above 0.9 and we return yielding the failing effect of our error.
+If the random number is above 0.9, we fail with our custom error.

 [click]
-And else we can return the result.
+Otherwise, we return a success with a simple checkmark.

 [click]
 [click]
-Notice that this program returns an effect that resolved with string and fails with CustomError
+So this program is an Effect that might fail, or succeed with a string.
+And that’s all written right there in the type.
+The type tells the whole story — no surprises.
 -->

 ---